Links

 is greater than or equal

-Valid for a single value.
-Results include only events where the field is greater than or equal to the value in the filter.
+An event will match when the field's value is greater than or equal to the value provided in the filter

 int